rezvanmj/ober_task1/README.md

 - package for working with the device’s location and getting current location `geolocator`.

 ### http
 - Dart/Flutter package for making network requests `http`.
+- We could use Dio, Equatable, and Dartz packages for handling network requests, state comparison, and functional error handling, but due to a tight deadline, I preferred using the simpler http package.

 ---